po-to/poto-cache/README.md

 # pt-cache
-a framework for operate browser storage
+a shim for operate browser storage